This Is the Day (Ivy song): Background and release

-"This Is the Day" was taken from Ivy's second studio album Apartment Life which was released on October 7, 1997 by Atlantic Records.
-It was prominently featured in the 1998 American comedy film There's Something About Mary and was also included on the film's official soundtrack.
-Reflecting on its usage in the film, Durand commented that it was unimaginable to see their songs in several scenes and that she "fe[lt] so grateful to have something like that in a movie".
-The song was recorded in 1997 in New York City at three different recording studios.
-Despite Atlantic Records signing Ivy earlier in 1997, they were later dropped and picked up by 550 Music.
-Following its inclusion on the film, the aforementioned label distributed the song to radio stations across the United States on October 19, 1998.
-It was issued as a CD single in the United States; including bonus tracks "Sleeping Late" and "Sweet Mary".
-Additionally, 550 Music reissued Apartment Life in the United States with new cover art and digitally remastered tracks, while both Schlesinger and Chase opened up a new recording studio titled Stratosphere in New York City in June 1999.
-Furthermore in the late 1990s, "This Is the Day" would be included on the Pepsi-issued album Pepsi Pop Culture (1998) and the 1999 compilation album titled Live a Little, Vol. 1.
+The song was recorded in 1997 at three different recording studios in New York City and included on Ivy's second studio album, Apartment Life, released on October 7, 1997 by Atlantic Records.
+"This Is the Day" was prominently featured in the 1998 movie comedy There's Something About Mary and was included on the film's soundtrack album.
+Reflecting on its use in the film, Durand said it was unimaginable to see their songs in several scenes and that she "feels so grateful to have something like that in a movie."

+Atlantic Records had signed Ivy earlier in 1997, but the band was later dropped and then picked up by 550 Music, a division of Sony Music Entertainment.
+Following the song's inclusion in the film, 550 Music distributed the song to radio stations across the United States on October 19, 1998.
+The track was issued as a CD single in the U.S. that included the bonus tracks "Sleeping Late" and "Sweet Mary."
+550 Music also reissued Apartment Life in the U.S. with new cover art, digitally remastered tracks, and four of the songs remixed by Schlesinger and Chase, who opened a new recording studio in New York, Stratosphere, in June 1999.
+"This Is the Day" would also be included on the compilation albums Pepsi Pop Culture (1998) and Live a Little, Vol. 1 (1999).

-Composition
+Composition and recording

-"This Is the Day" was written by Dominique Durand, Adam Schlesinger and Andy Chase, with the latter two also serving as producers.
-Musicians Paul Q. Kolderie and Sean Slade served as the mixers, with Matthew Ellard being an assistant to them; additionally, Bob Ludwig finalized the mastering.
-Additionally, fellow musician James Iha contributes backing vocals to the track.
-A pop and alternative pop song, Durand sings about an ended relationship, with the chorus consisting of her saying, "She's never com-ing back".
-Noting the use of "60s-ish horns", Jack Rabid from AllMusic called its genre "la-la-la pop personified".
-The addition of horns was brand new for Ivy, as they tried to incorporate more instruments into the songs on Apartment Life.
-Also regarding the horn section, Kurt B. Reighley from CMJ New Music Monthly joked that the Smiths must have "overlooked" the song and its "punchy melody".
-Agreeing, Vickie Gilmer and Ira Robbins from Trouser Press compared it to the same group and called it a "jaunty" track.
+"This Is the Day" was cowritten by Ivy members Dominique Durand, Adam Schlesinger and Andy Chase, with Schlesinger and Chase serving as producers.
+In the indie pop song, Durand sings about an ended relationship, stating in the chorus: "She's never com-ing back."

+The track features backing vocals by musician James Iha and the addition of horns – a brand new element for Ivy, as they tried to incorporate more instruments into the songs on Apartment Life.
+The song was mixed by Paul Q. Kolderie and Sean Slade, assisted by Matthew Ellard; and Bob Ludwig finalized the mastering.